 iii.
 Recognizing the benefits of differentiating a farm business by way of producing thoughtfully, responsibly, and sustainably.
 Taking these recognitions further, we have modules in place to help students identify marketing strengths these methods might provide.

 b.
 Several students who completed our production course have registered to create a business plan in preparation to start their farm businesses on our incubator farm.
-Recognizing this is an action directly resulting from our instruction, we couldn’t be happier.
 The following students have registered (and we will monitor their progress carefully along their way):

 i.
 Venkap Vedam